Cold, Flu and COVID-19 Resources

 During flu season, you can get a free flu shot from:

-Children six months to four years old can get their flu shot from a doctor, nurse practitioner or local public health unit.
-Children under five years old cannot get a flu shot at a pharmacy.
+Children six months to two years old can get their flu shot from a doctor, nurse practitioner or local public health unit.
+Children under two years old cannot get a flu shot at a pharmacy.

 Have questions about the COVID-19 vaccine or flu vaccine?